akvo/akvo-product-design/FLOW/Features/3-RolesAndPermissions/FunctionalDesign/RolesAndPermissions.md

 A admin user has access to a tab called [Roles and Permissions], where roles and permissions can be defined.
 It provides a user interface to manage existing roles, for which permissions can be added or removed.
 It also provides an interface to create custom roles.
 Which users has which roles is determined in the [Users] tab.

 **User with some role**
 When a user is logged in which some role, the dashboard is shown adapted to that role - things that are not possible within that role are hidden.
 For example, when a role does not permit deleting a survey, that button will not be shown in the dashboard.
+When a role does not permit access to a certain tab, that tab is not shown.

 **Mobile admin**
 An app user with the 'Mobile Admin' role can perform certain tasks in the app that the mobile user does not have access to.
 These include, for example: delete surveys, delete all data from phone, manually install surveys, update the app, etc.